 The principal elements of cost of goods sold are components, raw materials, factory overhead, labor, estimated warranty costs, and freight and distribution costs.
 The principal raw materials used in our manufacturing processes are steel, copper and aluminum.
-Pricing volatility for these commodities and related components impact us and the HVACR industry in general.
+In recent years, pricing volatility for these commodities and related components have impacted us and the HVACR industry in general.
 We seek to mitigate the impact of higher commodity prices through a combination of price increases, commodity contracts, improved production efficiency and cost reduction initiatives.
 We also partially mitigate volatility in the prices of these commodities by entering into futures contracts and fixed forward contracts.